-The 2018 Regional Contest will have the same entry fee, $16 dollars per student, as last year.
+The 2019 Regional Contest entry fee will be $10 dollars per student since less money is needed for some costs.
 All schools are encouraged to have a building or district-based public display or competition, which may be used to identify projects worthy of regional competition.

 Each school building may have a maximum of five Individual Websites and/or five Group Websites.

 I am still a rookie at coordinating our Regional Contest so I thank you for your patience.
 Jim Sawatzki and members of the South Puget Sound Region continue to help with their years of experience.
 I am very grateful to them.
 I will need help finding judges for the earlier Website and Historical Paper judging as well as for the judging and interviews on March 18th.
 Please let me know if you have any questions or suggestions.
 Please forward this information to any other teachers you know who are planning to have their students participate in History Day this year.Thank you for the involvement of your students and yourself in this meaningful program.

 I look forward to seeing you on March 18th!